ni/measurement-plugin-labview/docs/README.md

 1. Create a new LabVIEW project (say Measurement.lvproj) and open it.

-2. From the project window, go to `Tools` → `MeasurementLink` → `Create Measurement Service...` which opens a new measurement creation dialog.
+2. From the project window, go to `Tools` → `MeasurementLink` → `Create Measurement Plug-in...` which opens a new measurement creation dialog.
-    - In the new dialog, enter the `Measurement Service Name` that you would like to give to the measurement and click `Create Measurement Service`.
+    - In the new dialog, enter the `Measurement Plug-in Name` that you would like to give to the measurement and click `Create Measurement Plug-in`.

         ![New measurement dialog](images/New%20measurement%20dialog.png)